alarixnia/necros-fortress-en/README.md

 party of three characters.

-The 8 characters available are the Mercenary, Knight, Amazon, Magician, Elf, Samurai, Beserker, and Dwarf.
+The 8 characters available are the Mercenary, Knight, Amazon, Mage, Elf, Samurai, Beserker, and Dwarf.

 Character set
 -------------